atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/smart-search.md

 **`requestId`  **<mark style="color:blue;">**string**</mark>

 Unique identifier for the request.
+This unique identifier is valid for 200s.

 {% endtab %}